leighmcculloch/middleman-cdn/README.md

 ## Why Middleman CDN

 Middleman CloudFront is a great extension for Middleman and perfect if you're using CloudFront.
-I use CloudFlare primarily and I wanted to create a similar extension for it specifically.
-However, it's becoming increasingly common for static websites to be hosted across multiple CDNs. [jsDelivr](http://jsdelivr.com/) is a well known promoter of this strategy.
+I needed a similar extension for CloudFlare, however it's becoming increasingly common for static websites to be hosted across multiple CDNs. [jsDelivr](http://jsdelivr.com/) is a well known promoter of this strategy.

 In light of the new trends in how we are using CDNs, I decided it would be more worthwhile to create an extension that can grow to support all the popular CDNs.